BrightWayofficial/Obsidian-Launcher/README.md

    - A news section is available with the latest updates and version changes.
    - You can download the latest version of Obsidian Launcher directly from the website.

+8. Create versions:
+   - You can create custom versions in version creation

 ---

 ### Why Choose Obsidian Launcher?